BOTANICAL REFERENCE

 (Eschscholzia californica)

+Stress reliever and can calm the nervous system.
+Promotes a sense of well-being.
 Natural sedative and sleep aid that does not cause drowsiness.
+Digestive support; Urinary system support

 Avoid use during pregnancy and breastfeeding.
 May interact with other sedative and/or central nervous system medications – consult your healthcare physician before use.